Event-horizon-scale Imaging of M87* under Different Assumptions via Deep Generative Image Priors: Extracted Ring Features

-\textbf{Width.} The ring width varies significantly with the prior, which supports previous findings that the width is less well-constrained by the measurements than the diameter is \citep{m87paperiv,m87papervi}.
+\paragraph{Width} The ring width varies significantly with the prior, which supports previous findings that the width is less well-constrained by the measurements than the diameter is \citep{m87paperiv,m87papervi}.
 The GRMHD prior recovers the thinnest rings as a result of being trained on GRMHD images that exhibit thin rings.

-\textbf{Orientation.} All priors recover the orientation angle of the source image, except the CelebA prior given GRMHD 2 data.
+\paragraph{Orientation} All priors recover the orientation angle of the source image, except the CelebA prior given GRMHD 2 data.
 Like the high diameter uncertainty, this may be due to the reconstructed images having relatively weak ring structure.
-As can be seen in the two samples from this posterior in Fig.~\ref{fig:simdata}, there is actually some brightness outside of the ring-like area.
+As can be seen in the two samples from this posterior in Figure \ref{fig:simdata}, there is actually some brightness outside of the ring-like area.
 These results further highlight that strong and incorrect assumptions in the prior may inhibit correct recovery of ring features that should be constrained by the observations.
 Besides this extreme case of applying a CelebA prior to GRMHD data, the ring orientation appears to be independent of the prior.

-\textbf{Asymmetry.} The brightness asymmetry appears to be fairly robust to the prior.
+\paragraph{Asymmetry} The brightness asymmetry appears to be fairly robust to the prior.
 Again, the exception is the CelebA prior applied to the GRMHD 2 data, which can be explained by the weak ring structure present in the CelebA-recovered images.
-We note that for the Ring data, which has no asymmetry, all priors produce a slight asymmetry, which is unavoidable with most imaging algorithms~\citep{m87paperiv}.
+We note that for the Ring data, all priors produce a slight asymmetry even though the ground-truth object has no asymmetry, which is unavoidable with most imaging algorithms~\citep{m87paperiv}.

-\textbf{Fractional central brightness.} This feature varies extremely with the prior, and the original M87* imaging work also found that $f_\text{C}$ is not well-constrained by the data~\citep{m87paperiv}.
+\paragraph{Fractional central brightness} This feature varies extremely with the prior, and the original M87* imaging work also found that $f_\text{C}$ is not well-constrained by the data~\citep{m87paperiv}.
 The GRMHD prior recovers the lowest fractional central brightness for the GRMHD observations.
 Along with smaller ring widths, these low $f_\text{C}$ values indicate that using a well-matched GRMHD prior on GRMHD observations gives the benefit of sharper images than could be obtained with a weaker prior like CIFAR-10.